what is duo student finance?

 You can earn a max of 15,828.77 in additional income.
 If you exceed it without stopping your student finance and student travel product, you must repay the extra amount you earn above the max amount.
 That would mean you work for free if you extend the maximum income.

-If you, your parent, or partner do/did not fulfil one of the hours or 50% norm mentioned above, you can try to ask for DUO as you can be assessed separately.
+If you, your parent, or partner do/did not fulfill one of the hours or 50% norm mentioned above, you can try to ask for DUO as you can be assessed separately.

 You have to be registered in the Netherlands and have a BSN.
 That is a number you get after registration at a Dutch municipality.